FAQ / NorthCape4000 – Edition IV

 Foreign participants may request the invitation letter or documents relating to visa applications exclusively by e-mail and by the end of april 2021.
 Therefore, we advise foreign participants to start the visa application procedure well in advance in order to avoid last-minute requests that, for organizational reasons, we will not be able to meet, not to mention that if you apply for a visa at the last minute you will be unable to solve it with the Italian representatives abroad in case of problems.

 The medical certificate can be provided to the organization in two ways:

 – uploading it online during the registration phase

-– sending it by e-mail to email@example.com no later than one month after the event’s departure.
+– sending it by e-mail to email@example.com no later than one month before the event’s departure.